Phase transitions and equilibrium measures in random matrix models: Introduction

 respectively.
 This definition makes sense for a very wide class of functions $\varphi$, although for the purpose of this paper it is sufficient to consider basically real-analytic, actually polynomial, external fields on the real axis.
 As usual, we assume also that

 condition that is automatically satisfied for any real non-constant polynomial of even degree and positive leading coefficient.
-Then for each $t>0$ there exists a unique measure $\lambda_t=\lambda_{t}(\varphi ,\R)$ with compact suport $S_t =\supp(\lambda_t)$, minimizing the total energy
+Then for each $t>0$ there exists a unique measure $\lambda_t=\lambda_{t}(\varphi ,\R)$ with compact support $S_t =\supp(\lambda_t)$, minimizing the total energy

 in the class $ \MM_t$ of positive Borel measures $\sigma$ compactly supported on $\R$ and with total mass $t$ (that is, $\sigma (\R)=t$).
 Moreover, $\lambda_t\in \MM_t$ is completely determined by the equilibrium condition satisfied by the total potential